PhilippBehmer/docker_rapid7-collector/README.md

 ### First start instructions

-After staring the collector for the first time you need to extract the token (Agent key) with
+After starting the collector for the first time you need to extract the token (Agent key) with

 `docker logs rapid7-collector`